manux32/7dtdSdxMods/Manux_MeleeWeapons/README.md

 # Melee Weapons
 This adds new melee weapons.
 It currently only adds 4 new weapons that are power magical weapons, and maybe a bit over-powered. :stuck_out_tongue_winking_eye:
 Each weapon uses a new version of the original weapons mesh and textures, with added particles and a light.

+We don't know what kind of magic powers these weapons, all we know is they cannot be crafted, only purchased or found in the world.
+They are hard to find, and expensive to buy.

 ||||```Economic Value```|
 |:---:|:---:|:---:|:---:|